About thecovertcode

 • Laura Morton – Master storyteller, New York Times bestselling author, award-winning filmmaker, mental health advocate, and powerful workshop facilitator.

-• Jeff Szur – COO of Altitude Water tackling water security worldwide.
+• Jeff Szur – COO of Altitude Water, tackling water security worldwide.

 • Cynthia Montgomery – Founder & CEO of Montgomery Robbins Landscape Architects.